-In 2022, the Parents and Friends' Association began with the traditional Welcome Evening, which was held providing an opportunity for the school community to come together to hear from our Headmaster and Teaching Staff who provided informative overviews of their expectations within their subject areas.
+In 2023, the Parents and Friends' Association began the year with our traditional Welcome Evening.
+This event provided a wonderful opportunity for the school community to come together, hear from our Headmaster and Teaching Staff, and receive informative overviews of their expectations within their subject areas.

-In addition, families then had the opportunity to engage with the Headmaster and teachers whilst enjoying light refreshments.
-With new domestic families and onshore students joining our school in 2022, this was a wonderful opportunity to welcome them into our community.
+Families then had the chance to engage with the executive team and teachers while enjoying light refreshments.
+With new domestic families and onshore students joining our school in 2023, this was an excellent occasion to welcome them into our community and help them feel at home.

-Following the previous two years of interruptions and challenges due to the impact of COVID - 19, school life is returning to a normal rhythm with students eagerly involved in their learning and in the extensive co-curricular activities offered.
+Following the previous two years of interruptions and challenges due to the impact of COVID-19, school life has return to a normal rhythm.
+Students are eagerly involved in their learning and the extensive co-curricular activities offered.
+The Valedictory Assembly was held at the conclusion of the Winter Term, where we farewelled the graduating Class of 2023.
+This special event was filled with emotion, with our Year 12 students joined by their parents from several countries, including Vietnam, China, and Australia.

-The Valedictory Assembly was held at the conclusion of the Winter Term, where the graduating Class of 2022 was farewelled.
-This was a special event filled with emotion, and our Year 12 students were joined by their parents either in person or online from several countries including Tahiti, Korea, Vietnam, China and Australia.
-In December, the Graduation Awards Assembly was another wonderful event where the school community acknowledges students' academic achievements as well as their contribution to the life of school across the curriculum, in leadership programmes like Student Representative Council (SRC), sport events, and being glorious ambassadors of the school.
+In December, the Graduation Awards Assembly was another wonderful event, where the school community acknowledged students' academic achievements as well as their contributions to school life.
+This included their participation in leadership programs like the Student Representative Council (SRC), sports events, and their roles as ambassadors of the school.